Hacker tournament brings together world's best in Las Vegas | Technology

 Winning the title is a lifelong badge of honor, said Aaditya Purani, a participant who works as an engineer at electric car maker Tesla Inc. This year's contest was broadcast for the first time on YouTube, with accompanying live commentary in the style of televised sports.

-The winning team included participants from Carnegie Mellon University, its alumni, and the University of British Columbia.
-The contest involves breaking in to custom-built software designed by the tournament organizers.
+The winning team, called Maple Mallard Magistrates, included participants from Carnegie Mellon University, its alumni, and the University of British Columbia.
+The contest involves breaking into custom-built software designed by the tournament organizers.
 Participants must not only find bugs in the program but also defend themselves from hacks coming from other competitors.

 The hackers, mostly young men and women, included visitors from China, India, Taiwan, Japan and South Korea.
 Some worked for their respective governments, some for private firms and others were college students.
 While their countries may be engaged in cyber espionage against one another, the DEF CON CTF contest allows elite hackers to come together in the spirit of sport.